MateusMaiaDS/rjuliabugs/README.md

 We recommend installing Julia using [`juliaup`](https://github.com/JuliaLang/juliaup), the **official Julia version manager**.
 It provides a reliable and maintainable way to install, update, and manage Julia versions across platforms.

-Using `juliaup` is preferred over downloading Julia manually because: - It makes upgrading Julia seamless and safe. - It supports managing multiple versions. - It ensures compatibility with R-Julia integration tools like `JuliaCall`.
+Using `juliaup` is preferred over downloading Julia manually because it makes upgrading Julia seamless and safe, supports managing multiple versions, and ensures compatibility with R-Julia integration tools like `JuliaCall`.
+To install, follow the instructions:

 ### Windows (via PowerShell)